AABK6/citizen-budget-lab/api-points.md

 * **Base**: `https://data.caf.fr/api/explore/v2.1/...`
 * **Use**: counts/amounts by benefit and territory; complements DREES.
 (Beware privacy thresholds & aggregation levels.)

+Reform inputs (for Policy Workshop)

+- Pensions (CNAV/DREES): base aggregates for age path scenarios (flows and balances), indexation rules/series, special regimes convergence.
+Use for calibrating levers like “Age +3m/yr to 64”, “Indexation CPI‑0.3”.
+Vintage‑sensitive; version assumptions.
+- Health staffing (ONDAM + PAP/RAP): counts and targets for nurses/doctors, pay grid references (e.g., “grille indiciaire”), and coverage indicators to tag feasibility/lag (not auto‑costing in MVP).
+- Social benefits (CNAF/DREES): base series to support toggles on minima sociaux/allocations; use as metadata for feasibility, not as automatic fiscal deltas in MVP.

 ---

 ## E) Macro‑fiscal time series for scenarios